-c) Case C - Loads clustered in four groups: The first approach to address the problem witnessed in Case B is to equally divide the group of one hundred controllable devices into four smaller groups.
-Each group acts in evenly spaced intervals, effectively setting the response of each group to $4\times$ slower than the original demonstrated closed-loop response of Case B. The results, shown in the fourth plot of Fig. 16, present a more well-behaved response when compared to Case B. Even if it is not entirely smooth, it shows improvement over the previous approach.

-d) Case D - Loads clustered in ten groups: Next, we increase the number of clusters, from four to ten different groups of controllable devices.
-Consequently, we increase the response time for each individual group by $10 \times$ .
-The fifth plot of Fig. 16 depicts a better-behaved response when compared to Cases B and C, where less controllable devices are actuating in an oscillatory behavior.
+- c) Case C Loads clustered in four groups: The first approach to address the problem witnessed in Case B is to equally divide the group of one hundred controllable devices into four smaller groups.
+Each group acts in evenly spaced intervals, effectively setting the response of each group to 4× slower than the original demonstrated closed-loop response of Case B. Simulation results, shown in the fourth panel of Fig. 18, present a more well-behaved response when compared to Case B. Even if it is not entirely smooth, it shows improvement over the previous approach. - d) Case D-Loads clustered in ten groups: Next, we increase the number of clusters, from four to ten different groups of controllable devices.
+Consequently, we increase the response time for each individual group by $10\times$.
+The fifth panel of Fig. 18 depicts a better-behaved response when compared to Cases B and C, where less controllable devices are actuating in an oscillatory behavior.
 Note, however, that by further increasing the size of clusters, we are introducing artificial delays to the response time of the controllable devices.
 For certain applications, this might result in a response that is too slow.
-As described in Section IV, there might be protection relays and other fast-responding mechanisms which are set to trip within such time interval, effectively rendering the flexibility of the controllable devices to be obsolete under these conditions.
+As described in Section V, there might be protection relays and other fast-responding mechanisms which are set to trip within such time interval, effectively rendering the flexibility of the controllable devices to be obsolete under these conditions.
 This further highlights that there is no simple answer on how to setup a universal control strategy for devices - including the number of clusters, and beyond.
 Instead, these are challenges to be considered when simulating and implementing such aggregation of devices.

-e) Case E - Single cluster with activation dead-band zone: Using a dead-band zone for triggering the controllable devices might partially solve the issue presented in Case A, as shown in Fig. 17.
-However, it requires careful tuning to the system at hand.
-An alternative is to use data-driven approaches such as machine learning, as mentioned in Section III-B, to acquire additional data which might complement the model.
+e) Case E - Single cluster with activation dead-band zone: Using a dead-band zone for triggering the controllable devices might partially solve the issue presented in Case A, as shown in Fig. 19.
+However, the sizeof of the deadband requires careful tuning as it is system dependent.
+An alternative is to use data-driven approaches such as machine learning, as mentioned in Section VI, to acquire additional data which might complement the model.
 Nevertheless, both approaches are particularly difficult for weak low-voltage grids, since they typically have low observability and little data recording available.

-Furthermore, even after a thoughtful planning, the oscillatory behavior might still occur, as shown near the end of the simulation, in Fig. 17 for all cases, including Case C and Case D. As long as a considerable part of connected devices are controllable, their response to the system will be significant to such an extent that this behavior might be expected, according to any particular system's configuration.
+Furthermore, even after a thoughtful planning, the oscillatory behavior might still occur, as shown near the end of the simulation, in Fig. 19 for all cases, including Case C and Case D, show in in Fig. 18.
+As long as a considerable part of connected devices are controllable, their response to the system will be significant to such an extent that this behavior might be expected, according to any particular system's configuration.